vDalken/sword-health-challenge-node/readme.md

 ```docker exec -it database /bin/bash```
 ```mysql -u root -proot database < /var/home/data/data/demo.sql```

-#### Run the migrations (not required for simplicity, the application will boostrap database and relations based on the existing data models)
+#### Run the migrations
+(This step is not required.
+For simplicity the application will generate the database relations automatically But it's a good practise to have migrations.)

 ```docker exec -it npm run migrations:run```

 #### Tests: